-Regular newsletters ae posted or emailed.
+Regular newsletters are posted or emailed.

-Our website www.oaktreehousing.org.uk
+Our website www.oaktreeha.org.uk

-Twitter and Facebook
+X (formerly known as Twitter) and Facebook

-Our on-line portal my.oaktreeha.org.uk which can be accessed via our website or our app (search for oak tree housing on the Apple App Store or Google Play Store)
+Our on-line portal my.oaktreeha.org.uk which can be accessed via our website or our app (search for oak tree housing on the Apple App Store or Google Play Store).